 The creation of employment within an economy can lead to higher inflation levels as consumers have more spending power, while job losses could lead to deflation as consumers reduce their spending.

 Therefore, in most cases, the Federal Open Market Committee (FOMC) considers rate hikes whenever jobs grow at a fast rate and the unemployment is low, while they consider rate cuts whenever there are widespread job reductions.
-The NFP report also offers insight to wage changes, which is another form of inflation.
+The NFP report also offers insight into wage changes, which is another form of inflation.

 In its simplest form, the Federal Reserve, and FOMC must strike a balance between the unemployment rate and inflation.
 The ambition is to have a low unemployment rate and an annual inflation rate of 2 percent.

-Non-farm Payroll Impact on Forex
+NFP Impact on Forex and Stocks

 Non-farm payroll components